Joseph Keller

 Joseph Bishop Keller (July 31, 1923 - September 7, 2016) was an American mathematician who specialized in applied mathematics.
-He was best known for his work on the "geometrical theory of diffraction" (GTD).
+He was best known for his work on the geometrical theory of diffraction.

 Early life and education

 Born in Paterson, New Jersey on July 31, 1923, Keller attended Eastside High School, where he was a member of the math team.
 After earning his undergraduate degree in 1943 at New York University, Keller obtained his PhD in 1948 from NYU under the supervision of Richard Courant.
 He was a professor of mathematics in the Courant Institute at New York University until 1979.
 Then he was Professor of Mathematics and Mechanical Engineering at Stanford University until 1993, when he became professor emeritus.

 Research

 Keller worked on the application of mathematics to problems in science and engineering, such as wave propagation.
 He contributed to the Einstein–Brillouin–Keller method for computing eigenvalues in quantum mechanical systems.